2020DataSci/LBP.A/README.md

 #### Figure 2: Distribution of Listens
 ![](Figures/listens_histogram.png)

-As evident in the figure above, the data is shaped precisely as we assumed.
+As evident in Figure 2, the data is shaped precisely as we assumed.
 Only a small number of songs had a large number of listens, and as can be expected, most songs are not popular.
 Only very few break away from the low thousands of listens.
-Also of interest, is form of the distribution; the distribution is unimodal with no identifiable groups.
-It would appear that all of these songs are subject to similar conditions of popularity, since we do not see modes higher in the distribution.
-(Features which may be present if certain songs were buoyed by advertising or other market forces.)
+Also of interest, is the form of the distribution; the distribution is unimodal with no identifiable groups.
+It would appear that all of these songs are subject to similar conditions of popularity, since we do not see modes higher in the distribution which are features that might be present if certain songs were buoyed by advertising or other market forces.
 Ideally, this also translates to low rates of confounding behaviour and factors in the data, increasing the end model accuracy.

 We examined the hotness metric to see if it followed a similar trend (see Figure 3).
-While there is a similar pattern of skew in the hotness data, the spread of the distribution within the hotness is far greater than what we see among the listens.
+While there is a similar pattern of skew in the hotness data, the spread of the distribution within the hotness value is far greater than what we see among the listens.
 While the range is larger in the listens (our most simplistic measure of spread), the vast majority of data points lie squarely to the left axis.

 #### Figure 3: Distribution of Hotness
 ![](Figures/hotness_histogram.png)